 In the eastern Pacific waters of the IATTC Convention Area, PBF have been caught during every month of the year, but most of the fish are taken during May through October (Bayliff 2000).
 A majority of the commercial catches of PBF in the Convention Area are taken by smaller purse seine vessels (class size 5 and under with a well volume carrying capacity fewer than 363 mt).
 Ninety percent of the catch is estimated to have been between about 60 and 100 cm in length, representing mostly fish that are one to three years of age.
 The larger class size six purse seine vessels target tropical tunas which prefer warmer water temperatures than PBF.
 Therefore, their catches of PBF are rare.
 For example, of the 228,339 sets recorded for all class size six vessels fishing in the Convention Area (regardless of flag) from 2000-2009, only .03 percent included any PBF (IATTC 2013).
 Aquaculture facilities for PBF were established in Mexico in 1999, and some Mexican purse seiners began to direct their effort toward PBF during that year (IATTC 2011b).
-During recent years, most of the catches have been transported to holding pens, where the fish are held for fattening and later sale to sashimi markets.
-PBF are also caught by recreational vessels; however, since recreational or sportfishing activities were exempt from Resolution C-13-02 (and Resolution C-12-09 in 2011), those fisheries will not be discussed as part of this EA.
+During recent years, most of the catches by Mexico's commercial fleet have been transported to holding pens, where the fish are held for fattening and later sale to sashimi markets.
+PBF are also caught by U.S. recreational vessels.
+However, since management measures for recreational or sportfishing activities are typically implemented under the authority of the Magnuson-Stevens Fishery Conservation and Management Act (MSA), those fisheries will not be discussed in detail as part of this EA, which analyzes PBF measures to be implemented under the TCA.